Regression Discontinuity Designs Under Interference: Estimation of Boundary Overall Direct Effects

+Let $\overallestapp$ denote the generic $p$th-order local polynomial estimator of $\overall$.
 Because this estimator can be viewed as a local polynomial estimator on a boundary with codimension $\bar{s}=1$, its asymptotic analysis follows similar steps as in Section~\ref{appendix:estimator}.
 For brevity, we only sketch the arguments.